uc-eqgeo/occ-coseismic/docs/installation.rst

 Installation
 ============

 Probably shouldn't be too hard.
-Just a yml
+Just a yml.